-Interdepartmental Graduate Program in Sociology: Rural Sociology MS Thesis & MS Nonthesis
+Interdepartmental Graduate Program in Sociology: Rural Sociology (Thesis & Non-Thesis) — MS

-Applicants are required to have a bachelor's degree from an accredited institution, and they are generally required to have a minimum GRE score of 290 (150 V and 140 Q) and a GPA of 3.0 on all completed coursework.
-The applicant's statement of interest and letters of recommendation are also considered in making a decision on admission.
+Applicants are required to have a bachelor's degree from an accredited institution and a GPA of at least 3.0 on all completed coursework.
+The applicant's statement of interest, GRE scores (recommended but not required), letters of recommendation, and curriculum vitae are also considered in making a decision on admission.

 Applicants should ensure the following materials are submitted to the Graduate School web-based application system: